aspose-barcode/Aspose.BarCode-Products/barcode/en/sharepoint/_index.md

                     Barcode Recognition Live Example
                 </h2>
                 <p>
-                    Barcode API contains another powerful feature to read or detect the most commonly used 1D and 2D barcodes, detecting them anywhere.
-Just few lines of code to detect the barcodes from the image.
+                    The Barcode API includes a powerful and useful feature for detecting and reading a wide range of popular 1D and 2D barcodes.
+This feature can be easily integrated into your applications with just a few lines of code, providing a convenient and efficient way to add barcode detection capabilities to your app.
+The API supports the detection of over 60 different types of 1D and 2D barcodes, including popular formats such as QR codes, UPC codes, and EAN codes.
+With its fast and accurate detection capabilities, the API is a valuable tool for a wide range of applications and industries.
+Whether you're working in retail, logistics, healthcare, or any other field, the barcode API can provide a valuable solution for your barcode detection and reading needs.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->